 Here comes the most important C of all Cs, the Cut!

-Since the diamond in the engagement ring is the mosdt important & first thing to see in any ring, you should give this part your full concentration.
+Since the diamond in the engagement ring is the most important & first thing to see in any ring, you should give this part your full concentration.

 A diamond cut refers to the proportions of the parts of the diamond and how well the diamond reflects light.
-You know that sparkle that you see when looking at a diamond?
+Do you know that it is the sparkle that you see when looking at a diamond?

-Ever wondered why some diamonds sparkle more then others (you may see this referred to as diamond Brilliance).
+Ever wondered why some diamonds sparkle more than others (you may see this referred to as diamond Brilliance).
 Almost always this is due to the quality diamond cut.
-The light or sparkle that you are seeing is the reflection of light off the diamonds table (technically there is more than one type of reflection that make up what you see and if you want a more technical understanding see this James Allen page on diamond cut).
+The light or sparkle that you are seeing is the reflection of light of the diamond’s table (technically there is more than one type of reflection that makes up what you see and if you want a more technical understanding see this James Allen page on the diamond cut).

-Do you know that 9 times out of 10 a diamond just doesn’t sparkle and has a bland look to it has a bad cut.
-Of all the 4 Cs, diamond cut is the one that has the greatest effect on the look of the diamond to the naked eye.
-A drop from VS1 to SI1 clarity or a E to H color is almost never noticeable however a drop from Ideal to Good will often times be noticeable to the naked eye because it will lack the sparkle one would expect.
+Do you know that 9 times out of 10 a diamond just doesn’t sparkle and has a bland look to it has a bad cut?
+Of all the 4 Cs, the diamond cut is the one that has the greatest effect on the look of the diamond to the naked eye.
+A drop from VS1 to SI1 clarity or an E to H color is almost never noticeable however a drop from Ideal to Good, will often times be noticeable to the naked eye because it will lack the sparkle one would expect.